smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.3.16 - 2022-10-27

+CHANGES:

+- Fixed an issue with the health check that could make it unhealthy unexpectedly.
+- Added NOR to the Germanic Street Suffix handling.
+- Added an Administrative Area table for GBR so it will always return one.

+## 3.3.14 - 2022-10-25

+CHANGES:

+- Backed out the feature in 3.3.12 as it created a health check failure after a few hours and caused an outage.

+## 3.3.12 - 2022-10-24

+CHANGES:

+- Implemented a feature to improve results across the board.

 ## 3.3.11 - 2022-10-05

 CHANGES: